-- > Your first therapy visit should be as soon as possible after surgery or splint removal. - You will be given a specific protocol for rehabilitation that will help maximize your recovery and surgical outcomes.
+- Your first therapy visit should be as soon as possible after surgery. - You will be given a specific protocol for rehabilitation that will help maximize your recovery and surgical outcomes.
 These have been developed to provide the best outcomes possible.